sharktacos/VFX-software-prefs/docs/Maya.md

    - *Remove Light Group AOVs*
    - *Renderman MakeTX GUI*<br>
      GUI for MakeTx to convert textures to mipmap TX files with an OCIO config in Renderman.
 See the [doc page](https://docs.sharktacos.com/texture/mipmap.html) for usage.
+    - *Substance to Maya*<br>
+      Automatic creation of shader networks and textures from Substance 3D Painter.
+See the [dedicated page](substancePaintertoMaya.) for details.

 ## Arnold
    - *Arnold Render View*